The Moth (Lost): Flashbacks

 Charlie (Dominic Monaghan) tells a priest that he is going to quit his band because it has a bad influence on him.
 Soon after, his brother, Liam Pace (Neil Hopkins), tells Charlie that Drive Shaft has gotten a recording contract.
 Charlie doesn't want to sign the contract because he has qualms about the sex and drugs the band engages in.
 Liam talks him into signing, promising that Charlie can quit any time he's had enough.
 One evening at a show, Liam, to Charlie's frustration, starts singing the chorus to "You All Everybody", which is supposed to be sung by Charlie.
 Liam assures Charlie it won't happen again.

 Later, Charlie finds Liam high on heroin with groupies.
 Charlie kicks the groupies out, and tells Liam that he's done with the band.
 Liam says to Charlie that he, Liam, is Drive Shaft, and that nobody knows who the bass player (Charlie) is.
 He goes on to tell Charlie that without the band, Charlie is nothing, which spurs Charlie to use heroin for the first time.
-Years later, Charlie visits Liam's house in Australia and wants Liam to rejoin Drive Shaft for a comeback tour.
-Liam declines, but the band can't do the tour without him.
-He criticizes Charlie for still using drugs, and Charlie blames Liam for getting him started with drugs.
+Years later, Charlie visits Liam (who has turned his life around) at his house in Australia and wants Liam to rejoin Drive Shaft for a comeback tour.
+Liam declines as being in the band almost ruined his life (he missed the birth of his daughter), but Charlie says that the band can't do the tour without him.
+Liam criticizes Charlie for still using drugs, and Charlie blames Liam for getting him started with drugs in the first place.
 Liam asks Charlie to stay with him for a few weeks, saying that Sydney has some good rehab programs and that he can get Charlie help.
 Charlie angrily leaves, saying he has a plane to catch.